cloudmesh/cloudmesh-installer/README.md

         This command executes the given git command on the bundle

+    cloudmesh-installer update [BUNDLE]
+    cloudmesh-installer get [BUNDLE]

+        For each repository in the bundle it clones it and also pulls.
+        Thus the command can easly be used to get a new bundle element, but also get the new code for already existing bundles elements.

     cloudmesh-installer install [BUNDLE]

         This command executes an install on the given bundle